Helping athletes achieve their dreams.

 Of all sales come from athletes in the database

-Of all sales from omnichannel athletes, reinforcing the value of personalized experiences across channels
+Of all sales from omnichannel athletes, reinforcing the value of personalised experiences across channels

-Of homepage visitors receive a personalized experience, more than 2X what it was one year ago
+Of homepage visitors receive a personalised experience, more than 2X what it was one year ago

-More spent by visitors receiving a personalized experience than those who do not
+More spent by visitors receiving a personalised experience than those who do not

 Senior Vice President, Strategy, eCommerce & Analytics, DICK’S Sporting Goods